 Why Use a Handheld Ice Skates Sharpener?

 The most common reason to use a handheld device to give ice skates a sharpening at home is to reduce how often one pays for pro sharpening.
-Jason, my SO, owns the tool I mentioned above and uses it to give his blades a touch-up moments before hitting the rink.
+Jason, my SO, owns the tool I mentioned above and uses it to give my and his blades a touch-up a moment before hitting the ice rink.

-I’ve seen that using this tool does reduce the number of times he takes his blades to the skate shop for a proper sharpening.
-The proshop happens to be 50 miles away, and going there seems like a real trip, a trip that necessitates a bit of moving things around the schedule to organize.
+I’ve seen that using this tool does reduce the number of times he takes the blades to the skate shop for sharpening.
+The nearest pro shop happens to be 50 miles away.
+Going there is a real road trip, one that necessitates a bit of moving things around the weekly schedule to organize.

 Sharpening ice skates with a V-shaped blade sharpener such as a Sweet Stick can help knock off 2 to 3 trips to the rink shop or wherever you get your services.
-And, that also saving about $10 each time he doesn’t pay for a sharpening.
-Considering the low cost of the tool, it really makes sense to own one.
+He saves about $7-$10 each time he doesn’t pay for a sharpening.
+Considering the low price, it makes complete sense to own this kind of re-edger.

-How to Use Sweet-Sticks to Sharpen Ice Skates
+How to Use A Sweet Stick to Sharpen Ice Skates

-Here’s how to use Sweet-Sticks to enhance the edges of your hockey skates, goalie skates, and figure skates to optimize skate performance.
-You don’t need any special skills to use the tool.
+Whether you’re looking to enhance the edges of hockey skates, goalie skates, speed skates, or figure skates to optimize skate performance, you don’t need any technical skills to use the tool.
 Follow the steps described below to hone your steel with a sweet stick:

-Use the right hand to grip the tool if you’re right-handed and the left one if you’re left-handed.
-But if you’re ambidextrous and can use both hands equally well, then it doesn’t matter which hand holds what.
+Use the right hand to grip the tool if you’re right-handed and the left one if you’re left-handed, obviously.
+But if you’re ambidextrous and can use both hands equally well, it doesn’t matter which hand holds the skate or sharpener.

 Now, it’s time to do the real work.
 And the work isn’t much at all.

-Point the V of the tool to the toe.
-Next, apply light pressure to run the tool forward and backward down the entire length of your blade.
-Give the skate 2 or 3 strokes and repeat the process with the other skate.
+Point the V of the tool to the toe of the blade.
+Apply light pressure to run the tool forward and backward down the entire length of the steel.
+Give the blade 2 or 3 strokes and repeat the process with the other skate.
 That’s all there’s to manually sharpening skates with by hand at home.

-But proper handling should definitely prolong the small skate sharpening device’s usefulness.
-As mentioned above, not applying too much pressure while sharpening can help minimize the odds the tool will break after one sharpening.
+All that said, proper handling should definitely prolong the lifespan of this small skate sharpener.
+Not applying too much pressure can minimize the odds of the tool breaking during sharpening.

 The Downside of Sharpening Ice Skates By Hand